CFDB - Cystic Fibrosis DataBase

 Safety of CFTR modulators, also for long time treatments.

-A Phase 3, Open-label, and Rollover Study to Evaluate the Long-term Safety and Tolerability of Lumacaftor/Ivacaftor Treatment in Subjects With Cystic Fibrosis Who Are Homozygous for F508del and 12 to <24 Months of Age at Treatment Initiation (NCT04235140).
-Vertex Pharmaceuticals Incorporated
+A Phase 3, Open-label, and Rollover Study to Evaluate the Long-term Safety and Tolerability of Lumacaftor/Ivacaftor Treatment in Subjects With Cystic Fibrosis Who Are Homozygous for F508del and 12 to <24 Months of Age at Treatment Initiation (NCT04235140) Vertex Pharmaceuticals Incorporated was completed

 A Phase 3b, Randomized, Double-blind, Controlled Study Evaluating the Efficacy and Safety of VX-445/Tezacaftor/Ivacaftor in Cystic Fibrosis Subjects, Homozygous for F508del